Clinical Trials (PDQ®)

 SWOG-S0777, CDR0000590321, S0777, U10CA032102, U10CA180888, NCT00644228

 This randomized phase III trial studies lenalidomide, dexamethasone, and bortezomib to see how well it works compared to dexamethasone and lenalidomide alone in treating patients with previously untreated multiple myeloma.
 Biological therapies, such as lenalidomide, may stimulate the immune system in different ways and stop cancer cells from growing.
-Drugs used in chemotherapy, such as dexamethasone, work in different ways to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Drugs used in chemotherapy, such as dexamethasone, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Bortezomib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth or by blocking blood flow to the cancer.
 It is not yet known whether lenalidomide and dexamethasone is more effective with or without bortezomib in treating multiple myeloma.

 Further Study Information

 I. To compare progression-free survival (PFS) in patients with newly diagnosed myeloma treated with lenalidomide plus low dose dexamethasone versus bortezomib plus lenalidomide and low dose dexamethasone.

 I. Assess response using the new international response criteria.
 II.
 To bank specimens for future translational medicine research.
 III.
 Follow patients to assess overall survival and other long-term outcomes stratified by intent to transplant at progression.